-The below 6 questions and answers are very important of every buyer of property in Cyprus.
+The following 6 questions and answers are very important for every real estate buyer in Cyprus.

 1) The property has any memo to the land registry office?